Table of contents

 The culinary history of balsamic vinegar from Modena and Reggio Emilia, which dates back to the 18th century, reveals two 'classes' of balsamic vinegar products.
 These have always existed together throughout history: Firstly, a vinegar made exclusively from cooked grape must - traditional balsamic vinegar produced in small quantities and very expensively.
 Secondly, a cheaper vinegar made from grape must with added wine vinegar and other ingredients (eg spices).
 5 Today, this vinegar is called 'balsamic vinegar from Modena'.
 From this the industrial product 'balsamic vinegar' is derived.
 2

 Balsamic vinegar is not a raw product.
 2 The special production process involves cooking the grapes.
 Traditional balsamic vinegar is an artisanal product with a long history and well-established production methods, similar to wine.
-Specially cultivated grapes are used for its production.
+Specially cultivated grapes are used for production.
 These grapes remain on the vine for as long as possible to increase the sugar content.
-Traditional balsamic vinegar can be aged for up to 25 years.
-The maturation takes place in a succession of barrels made of different woods such as chestnut, oak and cherry.
+Traditional balsamic vinegar can age for up to 25 years.
+The ageing takes place in a succession of barrels made of different woods such as chestnut, oak and cherry.
 The commercial version of balsamic vinegar is called 'Aceto Balsamico di Modena' (Balsamic Vinegar of Modena).
-To obtain the Protected Geographical Indication (IGP), this vinegar must be aged for a minimum of two months and a maximum of three years.
-The chemical and organoleptic properties of the vinegar depend on various factors, such as the acetic acid production process used, the raw material and the length of maturation in the wooden barrel.
+To obtain the Protected Geographical Indication (IGP), this vinegar must age for a minimum of two months and a maximum of three years.
+The chemical and organoleptic properties of the vinegar depend on various factors, such as the acetic acid production process used, the raw material and the length of time it is aged in the wooden barrel.
 5

 The category of 'generic balsamic vinegars' (balsamic vinegar without designation of origin) includes products that must comply with the general vinegar regulations, which vary from country to country, without further restrictions on composition and maturation.
 Balsamic vinegar includes flavoured vinegars, with low or high viscosity and density, but always characterised by a pronounced acidity.
 The balsamic vinegars are similar to balsamic vinegar of Modena in terms of their intended use and sensory properties.
 However, they can differ significantly in certain components and additives that are not permitted in the production of 'balsamic vinegar of Modena'; as these are subject to a strictly regulated manufacturing process under designation of origin requirements.
 2